MIDS-scaling-up/v2/week02/lab2/readme.md

-# Customer Image creation  in Softlayer
+# Custom Image creation  in Softlayer
 With IBM® Cloud Virtual Servers image templates, you can capture a device's image to quickly replicate its configuration with minimal changes in the order process.

 Image templates provide an imaging option for all Virtual Servers, regardless of operating system.
 Image templates allow you to capture an image of an existing virtual server and create a new one based on the captured image.